PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/App reverse engineering record.md

 In `com.stub.StubApp` class, move `libjiagu.so` in assets folder to `.jiagu/libjiagu.so`, and load

+## Yalla SRC
+### Yalla.apk
+No shell
+Obfuscated by proguard
+Cannot run in Noxplayer, can run in AVD

+**Hook:** Frida spawn and objection attach, objection successfully inspect all activities at the start page.

+---

 # Journal
 - [ ] (Tan8) IDA does not have "Remote Android Debugger" option, try to debug on windows